tenzap/exif-thumbnail-adder/README.md

 - get more details about them on the project homepage

+## Privacy notice
+- This application doesn't collect and doesn't send any information on you or your usage.

 ## Installation
 - Prerequisites: minimum android Oreo (android 8, SDK 26).
 App was tested up to Android 11.
 - Download it through F-Droid app [here](https://f-droid.org/packages/com.exifthumbnailadder.app)